seunomonije/mcbeth/mclang/README.md

 The project is currently split into three main folders: [backend](/mclang/backend), [lib](/mclang/lib), and [tests](/mclang/tests).

-The [backend](/mclang/backend) directory contains the main files for creating, processing, and running MCL programs.
-Specifically, [types.mli](/mclang/backend/types.mli) contains the data type definitions used to write MCL programs, [run.ml](/mclang/backend/run.ml) contains the code used to simulate MCL programs, and [presets.ml](/mclang/backend/presets.ml) contains functions which can be used to help write common quantun algorithms.
-More details on the contents of these files are explained in the [Writing Programs](#writing-programs) section below.
+The [backend](/mclang/backend) directory contains the files in MCL's Backend library.
+More details on this library are discussed in the [Backend section of MCL Libraries](#backend).

-The [lib](/mclang/lib) directory contains the libraries that MCL programs require in order to run.
+The [lib](/mclang/lib) directory contains the external libraries that MCL programs require in order to run.
 Details about these libraries are discussed in the [Libraries](#libraries) section below.

 The [tests](/mclang/tests) directory contains various tests used during development.
 How to run these tests and create new tests are explained in the [Running Tests](#running-tests) section below.